Idaho Land For Sale (901 results)

 Elmore County - TBD Hwy 51, Mountain Home, ID

 Located within the Mountain Home Impact Area and directly adjacent to city limits, this 200-acre property offers an exceptional development opportunity in a well-positioned growth market.
+Owner carry available with favorable terms.
 With sewer and water approximately half mile away at the Silverstone Subdivision, clear annexation potential, and preliminary plat work begun, the site is flexible for buyers seeking anywhere from 5 acres to the full 200 acres.
 The location benefits from major regional economic drivers including the Mountain Home Air Force Base expansion, the Qatari F-15 training mission, Micron’s multibillion-dollar CHIPS Act investment bringing up to 50,000+ projected jobs statewide, and a proposed nearby casino and resort development with up to 1,200 jobs.
-With better commute times to Boise than the west Treasure Valley and excellent connectivity between downtown Mountain Home, the Air Force Base, and the regional airport, the property is ideally positioned for residential, mixed-use, or commercial development.
+Access agreement secured with the

 09/23/2025